(424) 208-3120 · A real person answers, 24/7

 Buprenorphine / Suboxone MAT

-Buprenorphine (Suboxone) is the most effective medication for opioid use disorder.
-It eliminates withdrawal, reduces cravings, blocks the effects of other opioids, and dramatically reduces overdose risk — all while allowing you to function normally in daily life.
+Buprenorphine (Suboxone) is one of the most effective medications for opioid use disorder.
+It eases withdrawal, reduces cravings, blocks the effects of other opioids, and substantially reduces overdose risk — all while allowing you to function normally in daily life.

 Naltrexone (Vivitrol)